m-mahadi/m-mahadi/README.md

 - Music, crochet, card magic, and the small crafts that teach patience
 - Shipping small products and documenting the process honestly

-## Recent Work

-- **Typi** - a typewriter-style writing desk that saves Markdown notes to Obsidian
-- A first startup in progress
-- Notes, essays, prototypes, and tiny experiments around AI and product taste

 ## Elsewhere

 - Blog: <https://m-mahadi.github.io>